David Cristina: Early life

 David Cristina was born in Portimão, Algarve region, Portugal.
-He had always had a strong inclination towards radio broadcasting and communication studies to such a point that at 15 years old he sent a recorded maquette to a national radio broadcasting corporation which was scouting for new talent.
+He had always had a strong inclination towards radio broadcasting and communication studies to such an extent that at 15 years old he sent a recorded maquette to a national radio broadcasting corporation which was scouting for new talent.
 Nevertheless, at 18, he moved to Lisbon in order to study microbiology and genetics at the University of Lisbon.
 He spent a year at Umea University as an undergraduate invited student.
 He then enrolled at the Instituto Gulbenkian de Ciência biomedical PhD program and finalized his PhD studies at the University of California, San Francisco with a thesis on the field of genetics of ageing.
 He started to focus his attention from the laboratory and scientific research camp of life sciences to the stock investing and business management camp of science.
 This shift took him to a career in life sciences-related entrepreneurship, early-stage investing, seed funding, investment management, venture capital and private equity.